Computational Benefits of Intermediate Rewards for Goal-Reaching Policy Learning: Intermediate States and Intermediate Rewards

 \subsection{Rewards}

-In our formulation, the reward function $r(s,a,s_a)$ of state-action pair $(s,a)$ only depends on the subsequent state $s_a$.
-In particular, our theoretical results (Section \ref{sec:MainResult}) and experiments (Section \ref{sec:Experiment}) will focus on comparing these two reward settings: the {\em sparse reward setting} where {\em there are no intermediate states in the environment} hence the agent only receives positive rewards at $\mc S_T$, and the {\em intermediate reward setting}, meaning that {\em the environment contains intermediate states} so the agent receives rewards at both $\mc S_T$ and $\mc S_I$.
+We assume the reward function $r(s,a,s_a)$ of a state-action pair $(s,a)$ only depends on the subsequent state $s_a$.
+In particular, our theoretical results (Section \ref{sec:MainResult}) and experiments (Section \ref{sec:Experiment}) focus on comparing these two reward settings: the {\em sparse reward setting} where {\em there are no intermediate states in the environment} hence the agent only receives positive rewards at $\mc S_T$, and the {\em intermediate reward setting}, meaning that {\em the environment contains intermediate states} so the agent receives rewards at both $\mc S_T$ and $\mc S_I$.
 Formally, we write the reward functions of the sparse reward setting and the intermediate reward setting as follows:

-Note that in this work we only consider the intermediate reward setting in Table \ref{tab:reward_setting} where all intermediate rewards have the same magnitude.
-Such setting matches the Pacman game, where we assign all food with equal intermediate rewards, but it {\em does not} reflect other the general hierarchical tasks mentioned in Section \ref{subsec:InterpretInterState}, whose intermediate rewards are usually different.
-Nevertheless, our theoretical results in Section \ref{sec:MainResult} relying on the equal magnitude of intermediate rewards can be further generalized to the case where intermediate rewards are different, and we would like to leave such generalization for future.
+As shown in Table \ref{tab:reward_setting}, we assume the agent receives terminal rewards $B$ once it reaches $s_t\in \mc S_T$, and receives intermediate rewards $B_I$ once it reaches an intermediate state $s_i\in \mc S_I$.
+Note that we are {\em not claiming} that the applications provided in Table \ref{tab:app_example} satisfies the intermediate reward setting in Table \ref{tab:reward_setting} where all intermediate rewards have the same magnitude.
+In fact, the reward setting in Table \ref{tab:reward_setting} only matches the Pacman game in Table \ref{tab:app_example}, where we assign all food with equal intermediate rewards.
+Still, our theoretical results in Section \ref{sec:MainResult} relying on the equal magnitude of intermediate rewards can be further generalized to the case where intermediate rewards are different.
+We defer the discussion of such generalization to unequal magnitude of intermediate rewards in Section \ref{sec:Discussion} and leave the formal studies of the generalization for future.